Crisandryj/serialization/README.md

 # serialization
-Learning methods to serialize and unserialze data.
+Learning methods to serialize and unserialize data.